Skylark (1941 film): Production

 The film was based on Samson Raphaelson's novel that first appeared in the January 7–February 4, 1939 edition of Saturday Evening Post under the title Streamlined Heart.
-Raphaelson subsequently turned the novel into the stage play Skylark, as produced by John Golden (with its opening night on Broadway, New York, October 11, 1939 and was turned into a screenplay by Zion Myers and Allan Scott.
+Raphaelson subsequently turned the novel into the stage play Skylark, as produced by John Golden (with its opening night on Broadway, New York, October 11, 1939, and was turned into a screenplay by Zion Myers and Allan Scott.
+Paramount paid $85,000 for the film rights.

+Allan Scott said the play "was very like the kind of plays I wrote myself but without a third act, so I rewrote it—barely managing, for the first time, to take an anti-Nazi stand in a comedy, just because it was a comedy."

 Reception

 In a contemporary review, Variety magazine opined, "Picture carries several basic changes in story structure from Samson Raphaelson’s original tale which appeared as a 'Saturday Evening Post' serial, a book, and play.
 But revisions are decidedly advantageous in the transposition to the screen.

 “Under skillful guidance of Mark Sandrich as producer-director, (the) story unfolds at a zestful pace, accentuating the comedic episodes to the utmost.
 Claudette Colbert’s performance of the wife (stage role created by Gertrude Lawrence), around whom the motivation revolves, is of high merit, and player takes advantage of every line and situation for delightful exposition.
 Ray Milland is topnotch as the business-absorbed advertising executive; Brian Aherne catches attention as the suave ‘other man’."

 Film reviewer Hal Erickson, noted in 2019 "(that) 'Skylark's comic highlight is a slapstick sequence in which Colbert tries to prepare lunch in a yacht during a storm.
 The scene was shot in a single take, an accomplishment in which the actress took justifiable pride."